hisu66/vehicledetectionjsnn/README.md

-# Transportation System using Jetson Nano (MobileNet-SSD)
+# Transportation System with Jetson Nano

-Vehicle and License Plate detection in real-time at ~40 FPS
+Real-time Vehicle and License Plate detection at ~40 FPS

+**Model: MobileNet-SSD**
 -----------------

 Move to the main folder: